Freddie Mac: Government subsidies and bailout

 Both Fannie Mae and Freddie Mac often benefited from an implied guarantee of fitness equivalent to truly federally backed financial groups.

 As of 2008, Fannie Mae and Freddie Mac owned or guaranteed about half of the U.S.'s $12 trillion mortgage market.
 This made both corporations highly susceptible to the subprime mortgage crisis of that year.
 Ultimately, in July 2008, the speculation was made reality, when the US government took action to prevent the collapse of both corporations.
 The US Treasury Department and the Federal Reserve took several steps to bolster confidence in the corporations, including extending credit limits, granting both corporations access to Federal Reserve low-interest loans (at similar rates as commercial banks), and potentially allowing the Treasury Department to own stock.
 This event also renewed calls for stronger regulation of GSEs by the government.

 President Bush recommended a significant regulatory overhaul of the housing finance industry in 2003, but many Democrats opposed his plan, fearing that tighter regulation could greatly reduce financing for low-income housing, both low- and high-risk.
-Bush opposed two other acts of legislation: Senate Bill S. 190, the Federal Housing Enterprise Regulatory Reform Act of 2005, which was introduced in the Senate on January 26, 2005, sponsored by Senator Chuck Hagel (R–NE) and co-sponsored by Senators Elizabeth Dole (R–NC) and John Sununu (R–NH).
-S. 190 was reported out of the Senate Banking Committee on July 28, 2005, but never voted on by the full Senate.
+Bush opposed two other acts of legislation:[1][2] Senate Bill S. 190, the Federal Housing Enterprise Regulatory Reform Act of 2005.
+The bill was sponsored and introduced in the Senate on January 26, 2005 by Senator Chuck Hagel (R–NE) and co-sponsored by Senators Elizabeth Dole (R–NC) and John Sununu (R–NH).
+The S. 190 bill was reported out of the Senate Banking Committee on July 28, 2005, but never voted on by the full Senate.

 On May 23, 2006, the Fannie Mae and Freddie Mac regulator, the Office of Federal Housing Enterprise Oversight, issued the results of a 27-month-long investigation.

 On May 25, 2006, Senator McCain joined as a co-sponsor to the Federal Housing Enterprise Regulatory Reform Act of 2005 (first put forward by Sen. Chuck Hagel) where he pointed out that Fannie Mae and Freddie Mac's regulator reported that profits were "illusions deliberately and systematically created by the company's senior management".
 However, this regulation too met with opposition from both Democrats and Republicans.